Search Smarter

 Click the right category

-Click on the relevant category — say, Wristwatches.
-The results instantly refine to show only watches.
+Click on the relevant category — say, Carburetors.
+The results instantly refine to show only carburetors.
 But something else happens: the filter panel updates with category-specific attributes.
-For wristwatches, you now see filters for Brand, Model, Case Material, Dial Colour, Band Material, Movement Type, and Reference Number.
+For carburetors, you now see filters for Brand, Number of Barrels, CFM Rating, Fuel Type, and Fitment.
 These are not generic filters.
 They are the exact attributes eBay uses for that specific category.

 Step 3